 Organic solar cells can be easily made on large areas with inexpensive fabrication methods (in our case vacuum deposition similar to the one doing metal coatings on crisp bags) such that they can be scaled fast and to those dimensions needed to significantly contribute to the world energy supply.
 They are currently close to commercialisation and hope work towards enabling their large roll-out.

 Our funding comes from the following sources (thanks!) and the project details can be found in the menu on the left hand side.

-We will continue to expand our homepage over time and similarly, our GitHub Homepage will grow.
-If you want to stay up-to-date with our research and the fun things we stumble across, follow us on Twitter.
+Our webpage will be updated frequently and our GitHub Homepage, where we upload all our computer program code and technical designs in the spirit of Open Science, will grow.
+If you want to stay up-to-date with our research and the fun things we stumble across, please follow us on Twitter.

 On our webpage, you can can also find more detail about our group members and a list of our publications.
-Our AFMD group belongs to the research area "Semiconductor Materials, Devices & Nanostructures" in the "Condensed Matter Physics" Subdepartment of the Department of Physics (links below).
+The AFMD Group belongs to the research area "Semiconductor Materials, Devices & Nanostructures" in the "Condensed Matter Physics" Subdepartment of the Department of Physics (links below).
 If you have any questions, suggestions and/or are interested in a collaboration, please let us know.